gjanco/mezmo-dd-marketplace/firefly_license/README.md

 ## Setup
 After you click purchase, one of Firefly’s Cloud Specialists will contact you to help you set up your account.

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+Firefly will then reach out to confirm and disconnect your account.

 ## Support
 Any questions?
 Email [contact@gofirefly.io][1] or use the in-app chat.